 The types of taxes that affect your paycheck depend on which withholding tax laws you’re subjected to.
 Withholding taxes occur on a federal, often state, and sometimes local level.
 Corresponding rules are governed by the federal, state and local revenue agency that oversees the collection of taxes.
 To figure the amount of taxes that will come out of your paycheck, you must know which taxes apply to you and the respective laws.

 You're likely required to pay federal income tax, Social Security tax and Medicare tax.
 Only employees who are exempt from these taxes do not have to pay them, and these exemptions are few.
-To figure federal income tax withholding, obtain your filing status and number of allowances from lines 3 and 5, respectively, of your W-4.
+To figure federal income tax withholding, obtain your filing status and number of allowances from lines 3 and 5, respectively, of your Form W-4.
 Then use the Internal Revenue Service Circular E withholding tax table to find the withholding amount based on your taxable wages, allowances and filing status.
 Your taxable wages are your gross wages minus pretax deductions, such as 401(k) and Section 125 health insurance.
-For example, in 2015, you earn weekly taxable wages of $500 and claim married with one allowance.
-According to Page 49 of the 2015 Circular E, your withholding is $26.
-IRS Circular E is available online.

-To calculate Social Security and Medicare tax, also called Federal Insurance Contributions Act taxes, consult IRS Circular E. For 2015, Social Security tax is withheld at 6.2 percent of taxable wages up to $118,000 for the year.
+To calculate Social Security and Medicare tax, also called Federal Insurance Contributions Act taxes, consult IRS Circular E. For 2018, Social Security tax is withheld at 6.2 percent of taxable wages up to $128,700 for the year.
 Medicare tax is deducted at 1.45 of all taxable wages.
-If you make more than $200,000 for the year, your employer must take an additional Medicare tax of 0.9 percent on the extra amount.
+If you make more than $125,000 and are married filing separately, more than $200,000 and filing as single, head of household or qualifying widower, or more than $250,000 and married filing jointly, your employer must take an additional Medicare tax of 0.9 percent on the extra amount.
+This is all displayed on your paycheck as FICA.

 Some local governments impose local taxes on employees who live or work in the jurisdiction.
 These taxes may come in the form of a school district tax, city tax or county tax.
 For example, employees in New York must pay state income tax and those who live in New York City and Yonkers must also pay city income tax.
 Another example is the Ohio school district tax.
 In this case, either the same method of computation for Ohio income tax or a flat rate should be used.
 Your local tax assessor’s website should have the withholding rates.